NuxGeo/river4ogs/README.md

 ## 4. Remove oxbow lakes
-Oxbow lake is U-shaped bend from a river or stream, which is cut off from the main stream and still connected to the main stream at its both ends.
+Oxbow lake is U-shaped bend from a river or stream, which is cut off from the main stream and, in this case, still connected to the main stream at its both ends.
 All lines that share the same ends (start- and end point) will be compared with each other once, filter out longer lines and then return the shortest line.
-Oxbow lakes that connected at only one end or disconnected to the main stream are defined as dead-end and disjoint lines, separately.
+Oxbow lakes that connected at only one end or disconnected to the main stream are defined here as dead-end and disjoint lines, separately.

 ```python
 my_multi_line = LineFilter(multi_line)

 # Filtered
 multi_line_filtered4 = my_multi_line.remove_oxbow()
 ```